 I think it matters how we give the advice.
 We can tell someone what to do (“you should do X”), make a tentative suggestion (“maybe you could try X”), or offer ourselves as an example (“I tried X and it worked well”).
-I think the first option is the most likely to be met with psychological resistance (I talk more about this in my post on motivation interviewing).
+I think the first option is the most likely to be met with psychological reactance (I talk more about this in my post on motivational interviewing).

-I suppose what I’m trying to get at is that the giving and receiving of advice is often not as simple as it may seem.
+I suppose what I’m trying to get at is that giving and receiving advice is often not as simple as it may seem.
 There are a lot of things to take into consideration to make sure we are getting the most out of the advice we both give and receive, and being mindful of those things can help to make run more smoothly.

 The COVID-19/Mental Health Coping Toolkit page has a wide range of resources to support better mental health and wellbeing.